DanNBullock/citeas-on-requirements/README.md

 ## Project / Codebase overview

-- src: contains the main codebase (duplicated in main.py, an admittedly bad practice; should be treated as a module)
+- `src`: contains the main codebase (duplicated in main.py, an admittedly bad practice; should be treated as a module)
-- test: contains various test requirement.txt-like documents
+- `test`: contains various test requirement.txt-like documents

 ## Project / codebase provenance